The following people have played major roles in the early days of making PacLII happen and they deserve special recognition:

 We would like to extend our sincere and ongoing thanks to all those crucial people who have believed in PacLII, provided us with much encouragement and, most significantly of all, entrusted us with their legal data!

-From the Papua New Guinea Law and Justice Sector Program, as funded by AusAID.
+From the Papua New Guinea Law and Justice Sector Program (funded by AusAID), assisted with the initial supply of PNG's primary legal resources.

 Who originally designed and built the Pacific Islands Treaty Series (PITS) database.

-Fom the University of Technology Sydney for her tireless efforts with the Marshall Islands Law Reports.
+Fom the University of Technology Sydney, assisted with the Marshall Islands Law Reports.

 Many thanks go to the heroic efforts of Abel and his staff to publish the statutes of Fiji.